nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 ### Use cases

-(For all use cases below, the **System** is the `AddressBook` and the **Actor** is the `user`, unless specified otherwise)
+(For all use cases below, the **System** is the `TutorAid` and the **Actor** is the `Tutor`, unless specified otherwise)

-**Use case: Delete a person**

-**MSS**

-1. User requests to list persons
-2. AddressBook shows a list of persons
-3. User requests to delete a specific person in the list
-4. AddressBook deletes the person

-    Use case ends.

-**Extensions**

-* 2a.
-The list is empty.

-  Use case ends.

-* 3a.
-The given index is invalid.

-    * 3a1.
-AddressBook shows an error message.

-      Use case resumes at step 2.

 **Use case 4: Update a student's progress**

 **MSS**

 1. Tutor views the list of his/her students
+2. TutorAid displays the list of students
-2. Tutor identifies the student index to update their progress
+3. Tutor identifies the student index to update their progress
-3. Tutor updates progress for that student
+4. Tutor updates progress for that student
-4. TutorAid updates the progress for the student at the specified index number
+5. TutorAid registers the new progress for the student at the specified index number

     Use case ends.